OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig7-v1.jpg)

-**Figure 7.:** 3 signaling inhibition and pharmacological RyR inhibition.(A) GluRIII knockdown diminishes quantal size for all experimental conditions.
+**Figure 7.:** (A) GluRIII knockdown diminishes quantal size for all experimental conditions.
 (B) When challenged with GluRIII knockdown, EPSP amplitudes are maintained for the GAL4 driver control background but impaired for all other experimental backgrounds.
-The dual manipulation of 10 µM Dantrolene +UAS-IP is indistinguishable from the single manipulations alone.
-(3-spongeC) By quantal content, sustained PHP expression is abolished with chronic IP3 sequestration, acute 10 µM Dantrolene application, or both.
+The dual manipulation of 10 µM Dantrolene +UAS-IP3-sponge is indistinguishable from the single manipulations alone.
+(C) By quantal content, sustained PHP expression is abolished with chronic IP3 sequestration, acute 10 µM Dantrolene application, or both.
 (D) Representative electrophysiological traces for the conditions in (A–C).
 (E) Acute incubation 20 μM PhTox diminishes quantal size for all conditions shown.
 (F) EPSP amplitudes remain near genetic control levels for all conditions with PhTox application.
-There is a slight diminishment for the condition in which UAS-IP is expressed and PhTox application is performed only after nerve dissection.
-(3-spongeG) Full, rapid PHP induction or partial PHP induction by PhTox is present for all conditions shown.
+There is a slight diminishment for the condition in which UAS-IP3-sponge is expressed and PhTox application is performed only after nerve dissection.
+(G) Full, rapid PHP induction or partial PHP induction by PhTox is present for all conditions shown.
 (H) Representative electrophysiological traces for the conditions in (E–G).
 Violin plots used as in Figure 1.
 Statistical comparisons for (A–C) and for wild type vs. wild type +PhTox are by Student’s T-Test vs. unchallenged controls.
 Statistical comparisons across three data sets are by one-way ANOVA followed by Bonferroni post-hoc test across genotypes shown. *p<0.05, **p<0.01, ***p<0.001.
 Scale bars for all traces are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.015Figure 7—source data 1.Figure 7.Values as in Figure 1—source data 1.

-## Axotomy does not block rapid PHP, even when IP3 signaling is impaired
+### Axotomy does not block rapid PHP, even when IP3 signaling is impaired

 For larval NMJ electrophysiology, motor neurons are severed several minutes before recording (Jan and Jan, 1976).
 Although standard practice, this procedure requires special attention in our study because store-operated calcium release mediates a variety of cellular responses after axotomy in rodent (Rigaud et al., 2009) and nematode models (Sun et al., 2014).
 For the rapid induction of PHP at the NMJ, PhTox is typically applied to intact synapses, prior to motor nerve severing and recording (Frank et al., 2006).
 This allows for endogenous spontaneous activity to drive PhTox to bind to open channels prior to recording (Frank et al., 2006).
 Nevertheless, rapid induction of PHP still works effectively when the motor nerves are severed prior to PhTox exposure (Frank et al., 2006).

 To test for a possible synergistic interaction between axotomy, IP3-directed signaling, and ER function during the acute induction phase of PHP, we applied PhTox to NMJs with intact motor nerves or with cut motor nerves (central nervous system (CNS) excised).
 We did this in a genetic background while expressing UAS-IP3-sponge construct pre- and postsynaptically.
 For controls, we treated the preparations identically and used GAL4 drivers alone for the genetic background.
 We found that rapid PHP induction still worked in the UAS-IP3-sponge-expressing background, regardless of whether the motor nerve was severed prior to PhTox application (Figure 7E–G).
 The evoked events were slightly diminished for the UAS-IP3-sponge expressing NMJs where the CNS was cut out of the preparation prior to PhTox application (Figure 7F,H).
 However, by quantal content measures, the rapid induction of PHP was not blocked by this dual treatment (Figure 7G).

-## Neuron and muscle IP3 signaling both contribute to long-term homeostatic potentiation
+### Neuron and muscle IP3 signaling both contribute to long-term homeostatic potentiation

 Insofar, none of the genetic or pharmacological manipulations impairing PHP maintenance in this study have been tissue specific.
 In principle, all PHP-blocking manipulations described could operate either in neuronal or muscle substrates – or upon both tissues.
 Our prior work showed that chronic Plc21C gene knockdown in the muscle alone is not sufficient to impair PHP (Brusich et al., 2015).
 That result suggested a neuronal component to this signaling system for PHP maintenance.
 Yet further tests are needed.
 We wished to understand whether a pre- or postsynaptic mechanism (or a dual-tissue mechanism) governs IP3-mediated Ca2+ store release signaling in order to support long-term maintenance of PHP.